benwh1/benwh1.github.io/_drafts/an-interesting-pattern-in-the-digits-of-various-infinite-series.md

 $$H_n=\sum_{k=1}^{n}\frac{1}{k}=1+\frac{1}{2}+\cdots+\frac{1}{n}$$

-If we wish to generalise this to a function taking a real number as input, then the first problem that we need to fix is the fact that the parameter $$n$$ is the upper limit of the sum.
-A simple but clever solution to this problem is to rewrite the series as the infinite telescoping series
+If we wish to generalise this to a function taking a real number as input, then the first problem that we need to fix is the fact that the parameter $$n$$ appears as the upper limit of a sum.
+A clever but simple solution to this problem is to rewrite the series as the infinite telescoping series

 $$\begin{aligned}
 H_n &= \color{green}{1+\frac{1}{2}+\cdots+\frac{1}{n}} \\